Does South Dakota Require Marijuana Growers to Obtain Cultivation License?

 Note that an application is considered incomplete and will not be processed if payment is not made promptly.
 After payment is made and the required information and documentation are provided, the applications will be processed within up to 90 days.

 The Department of Health charges a nonrefundable application fee of $5,000 for each medical establishment registration certificate.
 The same fee applies for an initial or renewal application for a cannabis business establishment registration certificate.
-The fees imposed for the registration certificates shall increase annually based on the index factor.
+The fees imposed for the registration certificates shall increase annually based on the index factor as calculated by the Bureau of Labor Statistics of the United States Department of Labor.

-Yes, cannabis cultivators that possess the cannabis business establishment registration certificate business in South Dakota may apply for and obtain other licenses.
+Yes, cannabis cultivators that possess cannabis business establishment registration certificates in South Dakota may apply for and obtain other licenses.
+However, a licensed cultivator cannot obtain a testing laboratory license.